kocvara/Loraine.jl/README.md

 set_optimizer(model, Loraine.Optimizer)
 optimize!(model)
 ```

-For more examples, see folder `examples` includes a few examples of how to use Loraine via JuMP; in particular, `solve_sdpa.jl` reads an SDP in the SDPA input format and solves it by Loraine.
+For more examples, the folder [`examples`](https://github.com/kocvara/Loraine.jl/tree/main/examples)
+includes a few examples of how to use Loraine via JuMP; in particular,
+`solve_sdpa.jl` reads an SDP in the SDPA input format and solves it by Loraine.
 A few sample problems can be found in folder `examples/data`.

 ## Options